DPBayes/dpdl/experiments/26-epsilon-transfer-first-run-vs-optimized-hypers.md

 2. We will train the same model using each set of the hyperparameters found in the previous step and evaluate the model on the test test.

+We will also repeat the step 2 with the best hyperparameters from the [experiment 24](24-hypers-as-a-function-of-epsilon.md) grid.
+We refer to this method as "grid HPO".

 ## Models

 - **Vision Transformer (vit_base_patch16_224.augreg_in21k)**